SathishKumarAI/system-design-interview-prep/basic/prep/Consistency.md

 ## Consistency patterns

 With multiple copies of the same data, we are faced with options on how to synchronize them so clients have a consistent view of the data.
-Recall the definition of consistency from the [CAP theorem](https://github.com/donnemartin/system-design-primer?tab=readme-ov-file#cap-theorem) - Every read receives the most recent write or an error.
+Recall the definition of consistency from the [[system design primer?tab=readme ov file#cap theorem]] - Every read receives the most recent write or an error.

 ### Weak consistency